 As noted above, we focus here on evaluating three of the leading explanations for the midterm gap.
 The first explanation involves voters simply having a preference for voting against the President's party in midterm years, and we refer to this as a Presidential penalty.
-According to this view, the Presidential year reflects the normal vote, and the midterm year a deviation from the normal vote.
 Within this category, there are several underlying explanations for why voters may prefer the opposition party in midterm years.
-First, the electorate may use the midterm year as a referendum on the President's performance, and if voters have systematically high expectations for Presidential performance, then voters may routinely vote against the President's party.
-Indeed, Tufte (1975) suggests that midterm gaps reflect the dissatisfaction of the electorate with the performance and management of the economy by the president's party.
-Second, as developed by Alesina and Rosenthal (1989, 1996), the Presidential penalty may involve a preference for balancing, under which voters prefer a divided government.
-In Presidential years, the outcome of the Presidential election is uncertain, and voters thus cannot condition on the party of the President when choosing which party to support in the House election.1 In the midterm year, by contrast, this uncertainty is eliminated, and voters can choose to vote against the President's party.2
+First, the electorate may use the midterm year as a referendum on the President's performance, and if voters have systematically high expectations for Presidential performance, then voters may routinely vote against the President's party.1 Second, as developed by Alesina and Rosenthal (1989, 1996), the Presidential penalty may involve a preference among voters for moderate policies, which are more likely to be implemented under a divided government.
+In Presidential years, the outcome of the Presidential election is uncertain, and voters thus cannot condition on the party of the President when choosing which party to support in the House election.2 In the midterm year, by contrast, this uncertainty is eliminated, and voters can choose to vote against the President dent's party, generating divided government and hence moderate policies.3